paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-027-tribally-controlled-school-grants.md

 #### References in Text
 The Indian Self-Determination and Education Assistance Act, referred to in text, is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
 2203, which is classified principally to chapter 46 (§ 5301 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 The Equal Access to Justice Act, referred to in subsec. (e), is title II of Pub.
 L. 96–481, Oct.
 21, 1980, 94 Stat.
-2325, as amended.
+2325.
 For complete classification of this Act to the Code, see Short Title note set out under [section 504 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section504&num=0&edition=prelim), Government Organization and Employees, and Tables.

 #### Prior Provisions
 A prior section 2507, Pub.
 L. 100–297, title V, § 5208, Apr.
 28, 1988, 102 Stat.
 393; Pub.
 L. 100–427, § 13, Sept.
 9, 1988, 102 Stat.
 1609; Pub.
 L. 103–382, title III, § 382(c), Oct.
 20, 1994, 108 Stat.
 4017, related to payment of grants and investment of funds, prior to repeal by Pub.
 L. 107–110, title X, § 1043, Jan.
 8, 2002, 115 Stat.
 2063.
 See [section 2506 of this title](./chapter-027-tribally-controlled-school-grants.md#section-2506).